Article I NAME OF ORGANISATION

 The Association will provide a forum for the huge body of expertise that our skills represent and through our Association, with its website, seminars, training workshops and articles, show how the skills of the Camera Operator are central to the artistic and economic success of a production.

 Article III BOARD OF DIRECTORS

-The Board of Directors of the ACO, hereinafter referred to as the "Board," shall consist of eleven (11) Board Members.
+The Board of Directors of the ACO, hereinafter referred to as the “Board,” shall consist of at least eleven (11) Board Members.

-Board Members shall consist of eleven (11) ACO Full Members and Full Time Camera Operators in good standing receiving the highest number of votes in the election of Directors.
+Board Members shall be ACO Full Members and Full Time Camera Operators in good standing receiving the highest number of votes in the election of Directors.
 The term of office of all Board Members shall begin from the time of their election or appointment and continue until the next election.
 No other working classifications or categories of membership will be permitted to be elected, or appointed, to hold these positions

 Article IV OFFICERS

 The President shall be the chief executive officer of the ACO and shall preside at all membership meetings as well as meetings of the Board of Directors.
 The President shall be a member of all committees, and shall have general powers and duties not inconsistent with the Articles of Agreement and the Rules of the ACO as are usually possessed or are exercised by presiding officers.
 The President shall generally supervise, manage, and conduct the operation of the ACO according to the will and desires, with the advice and consent, of the Board of Directors.

 The Vice President shall, in the absence or disability of the President, perform the duties and exercise the powers of the President, and shall have other powers and perform such other duties as are or shall be imposed upon said officer by statute, the Rules of the ACO, and the Board of Directors.